Topic: Irish Fiddle

 From then on, Liz learned at the literal feet of the great Chicago traditional musicians, especially those of the Chicago Irish Musicians Association.
 Phil Durkin, for instance, formally taught Liz fiddle for about a year's time just before she became a teenager.
 From then on, Liz learned the tunes, and tested her own compositions, at the local seisúns held at local pubs, as well as in the basement of Old St. Patrick's Church in Chicago's West Loop.
 The list of these musicians is exhaustive, but Liz's key influences include the fiddler Johnny McGreevy, piper Joe Shannon, the Galway accordion player Joe Cooley, and flautists Seamus Cooley and Kevin Henry.

 Liz also has been influenced by those who grew up alongside her in the music, including Jimmy Keane, Marty Fahey, Johnny Harling, and Michael Flatley, among many others who either grew up in Chicago or who came to the city and found a nurturing community of musicians.

 Details of Purchase:

-- Can't make the date?
+- Did you miss this session?
 Don't fret!
-If you purchase a ticket, you will receive a link to the recording of the workshop that you can watch and rewatch at your leisure, regardless of if you attend or not.
+If you purchase a ticket, you will receive a private link to the recording of the workshop that you can watch and rewatch at your leisure, regardless of if you attended or not.

 - We will strive to present a program that will ensure everyone will walk away with something they didn't know before.
 All levels of fiddlers (and even non-fiddlers) are encouraged to attend, but if you have questions about whether these workshops are for you, please reach out.

-- If you wish to attend all 7 workshops, you can buy that ticket here.
+- If you wish to attend or receive recordings of all 7 workshops, you can buy that ticket here.